pgexperts/handyrep/docs/api.rst

         config_file FilePath default 'handyrep.conf'

 config_file
     File path location of the configuration file.
-Defaults to 'handyrep.conf' in the working directory.
+Defaults to the previous config location, or to 'handyrep.conf' in the working directory if there is no prior location.

 Returns RD

-Note: this does not cause a change to server configuration unless "override_server_file" is set to True in the new configuration file itself.
+Note: this does not cause a change to servers configuration unless "override_server_file" is set to True in the new configuration file itself.